awsdocs/amazon-aurora-user-guide/doc_source/USER_ShareSnapshot.md

 + Sharing a manual DB cluster snapshot, whether encrypted or unencrypted, enables authorized AWS accounts to directly restore a DB cluster from the snapshot instead of taking a copy of it and restoring from that\.

 **Note**
 To share an automated DB cluster snapshot, create a manual DB cluster snapshot by copying the automated snapshot, and then share that copy\.
+This process also applies to AWS Backup–generated resources\.

 For more information on copying a snapshot, see [Copying a DB Cluster Snapshot](USER_CopySnapshot.md)\.
 For more information on restoring a DB instance from a DB cluster snapshot, see [Restoring from a DB Cluster Snapshot](USER_RestoreFromSnapshot.md)\.